ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 );
 ```

 The `backed_by` attribute indicates that the table we're about to define is not really going to be its own table.
 As a result, you will not be able to (e.g.) `DROP` the table or `CREATE INDEX` or `CREATE TRIGGER` on it, and there
 will be no schema upgrade for it should you request one with `--rt schema_upgrade`.
 The table may not contain
-constraints as there would be no way to enforce them.
-But as compensation for these restrictions it can be changed freely and has no physical schema cost associated with it.
+constraints as there would be no way to enforce them, but they may have default values.
+As compensation for
+these restrictions, backed tables can be changed freely and have no associated physical schema cost.
+>NOTE: Adding new not null columns creatives effectively a new backed table, any previous data will seem "lost".
+See below.

 #### Reading Data From Backed Tables